Athenian aid given to the Ionians angered Darius.

 If Persia had won, the Olympics would have been canceled.

-They assumed that Persia would win and the Spartans hate to lose.
+They assumed that Persia would win, and the Spartans hated to lose.

 They had to complete their harvest first.

 They were in the midst of a rebellion by their helot slaves.